 Detailed design has been completed with construction beginning in October 2019.

-It is anticipated that the Precinct will be open for business in late-2021.
+It is anticipated that the Precinct will be open for business in early 2022 (TBC).

 Becon Constructions are the chosen builders for the Latrobe Creative Precinct.
 They employ a number of local staff, and are engaging as many local contractors and suppliers as possible.